UeenHuynh/MGMA_2024/lecture10/Denovo_assembly/README.md

 - `contigs.fasta`: This file contains the assembled contigs, which are contiguous sequences of DNA that are derived from overlapping reads.

-- `contigs.paths`: In SPAdes, this file typically shows the paths through the assembly graph that correspond to the contigs.
+- `contigs.paths`: In `SPAdes`, this file typically shows the paths through the assembly graph that correspond to the contigs.
 It helps understand how contigs are connected in the assembly process.

 - `scaffolds.fasta`: This file contains the assembled scaffolds, which are larger sequences constructed from contigs based on paired-end read information and other data.
 Scaffolds represent a more complete picture of the genome than individual contigs.